 How do you hire full-stack developers?
-To hire full-stack developers, define your stack (e.g. MERN, MEAN, Django, or .NET) and project scope, choose an engagement model — freelance, agency, or a dedicated team — and budget for hourly rates of roughly $25–$150 depending on region.
-Then vet candidates on both front-end and back-end depth, system design, and a small paid trial before committing.
+Start by defining your stack (MERN, MEAN, Django, or .NET) and your project scope.
+Next, pick an engagement model — freelance, agency, or a dedicated team.
+Budget for hourly rates of roughly $25–$150, depending on region.
+After that, vet each candidate on front-end depth, back-end depth, and system design.
+Finally, finish with a small paid trial before you commit.

-A strong full-stack developer can own a feature end to end — UI, API, database, and deployment — which makes them especially valuable for startups and lean teams.
-But "full-stack" covers a huge range of skill and seniority, so the vetting matters more here than almost any other role.
-This guide walks through the skills to look for, real 2026 cost ranges, where to find candidates, the interview questions that filter, and a step-by-step hiring process.
+A strong full-stack developer can own a feature end to end — UI, API, database, and deployment.
+That makes them especially valuable for startups and lean teams.
+But "full-stack" covers a huge range of skill and seniority.
+So the vetting matters more here than in almost any other role.
+Ultimately, this guide walks through the skills to look for, real 2026 cost ranges, where to find candidates, the questions that filter, and a simple step-by-step process.

 In this article